-CEM is a standard for the automation of exchanging digital certificates within EDI-INT applications, primarily AS2.
+CEM is a standard for the automation of exchanging digital certificates within EDIINT applications, primarily AS2.
 If you have a trading partner relationship established but one or more certificates is set to expire, CEM allows you to securely exchange the digital certificates, load them, and switch over without the massive effort of coordinating the manual switching of certificates between trading partners.
 It is based on an IETF open standard, https://datatracker.ietf.org/doc/draft-meadors-certificate-exchange/.
-CEM provides for a secure and automated way of updating certificates that are due to expire.
+CEM provides for a secure and automated way of updating certificates that are due to expire or have been revoked.